Actions and Detail Panel

 With consumers’ growing interest in fresh produce consumption and support of local community, the number of farmers’ markets has significantly increased over the past decade.
 In Florida, it is estimated that over 230 farmers’ markets operate in the state.
 With their steady growth, farmers’ markets have become an important source of revenues for farmers of small-sized operations.
 However, the increasing popularity has also raised food safety concerns for produce sold at farmers’ markets.
 Learning best practices for food safety and developing appropriate control measures will improve the safety of food sold at farmers’ markets and increase its marketability.

-Orange County Extension Service Office is located at 6021 S. Conway Rd., Orlando, FL.
-You can access a map and driving direction at http://ocextension.ifas.ufl.edu/map.html.
+Ocala Power Plant Business Incubator is located at 405 SE Osceola Ave., Ocala, FL.
 Parking spots for the workshop participants will be available at the venue.

 Note that the format of the course will be presentations by the instructors.
-The instructor team for this course is comprised of University of Florida faculty and representatives from the Florida Department of Agriculture & Consumer Services (FDACS), Florida Organic Growers (FOG), and farmers market.
+The instructor team for this course is comprised of University of Florida faculty and representatives from the Florida Department of Agriculture & Consumer Services (FDACS) and Florida Organic Growers (FOG).

-This workshop is partially supported by Florida Department of Agriculture & Consumer Services (FDACS) Specialty Crop Block Grant.
+This workshop is partially supported by Ocala/Marion County Chamber & Economic Partnership and Florida Department of Agriculture & Consumer Services (FDACS) Specialty Crop Block Grant.

-9:20 am Welcome and Introduction (Soo Ahn, UF/IFAS; LuAnn Duncan, OCES)
+9:00 am Welcome and Introduction (Soo Ahn, UF/IFAS; Ryan Lily, Ocala/Marion County CEP)

 10:20 am Break

-11:05 am Safety Guidelines for Growers and Vendors of Farmers’ Markets (Bob Hochmuth, UF/IFAS)
+1:45 pm Safety Guidelines for Growers and Vendors of Farmers’ Markets (Jose Perez, UF/IFAS)